fernando-mashimo/nestjs-boilerplate/README.md

 ## 🚀 Automated Deployment via GitHub Actions and AWS Lambda

 This project is set up to use GitHub Actions for continuous integration and deployment to AWS Lambda.
-Any changes pushed to the main branch will automatically trigger a build and deployment process.
+Any changes pushed to the `deploy` branch will automatically trigger a build and deployment process.

 The files listed below play an important role in the deployment process:
 - `.github/workflows/main.yml`: drives the automated deployment process by GitHub Actions.